endless-sky/endless-sky-wiki/CreatingMissions.md

 ```

 This specifies that a conversation will be shown to the player at this point in the mission.
 When a mission is being offered, the conversation can return "accept" or "decline"; conversations can also return special values like "die" (if the conversation ends with the player dying) or "launch" (if the player should take off from the planet immediately).

+For missions that are offered when boarding a ship, if the conversation ends with "launch" or "flee," the ship in question will die.

 As with the dialogs, text substitution is done throughout the conversation.